Parareligion · Dossier

 Waldemar exemplifies a strand of esoteric cultural critique that sees itself as an alternative to modernity.
 His works combine theosophy, popular sexual-magic literature, and cultural-pessimist fantasies lamenting the “decline of gender order”.

 He merges occult asceticism, magical discipline, and gender utopia with commercial acumen, transforming his teachings into products and guides.
-In his work, one hears the echo of Paracelsus’s dread of “corrupted semen”, as well as Crowley’s sexual magic — the latter discreetly disguised to project an air of original genius.
+In his work one hears the echo of Paracelsus’s dread of “corrupted semen”, as well as Crowley’s sexual magic — the latter discreetly disguised to project an air of original genius.

-His vision: a spiritualized, androgynous humanity that, after overcoming its “demonic drives”, will dissolve into cosmic love and gender reconciliation.
+His vision: a spiritualised, androgynous humanity that, after overcoming its “demonic drives”, will dissolve into cosmic love and gender reconciliation.
 An esoteric utopia — with a distinct aftertaste of sexual repression and antimodern resentment.

 Charles Waldemar; Argenteum Astrum; Magie der Geschlechter Eine neue Sittengeschichte Munich München 1958 Dämonie der Erotik eine Psychopathologie der Frau Wiesbaden 1967; Paracelsus; Aleister Crowley; Magie der Geschlechter Eine neue Sittengeschichte Munich München